codatomrc/tesi/README.md

 ## Roadmap

 ### Done (from the latest)
+- I am trying to automatically fit the list of lines in the bkg spectrum to extract the EW.
+Lines are fitted with gaussians profiles whilte the underlying contunuum is linearly approximated around the line.
 - I tried to correlate features over all the bkg spectra.
 The resuls must be deepened. ![](./covariance.png)
 - I tried to find correlation in the bkg spectra.
 In particular I checked wheter the total integrated flux correlates with the position on the celestial sphere and the positions of the Moon and the Sun
 ![](./radial.png) ![](./positions.png)